 At Halifax, we are committed to ensuring you are able to help more of your clients buy their home so we were the first Intermediary lender to support the Governments Help to Buy and offer mortgages on the schemes that they introduced.

-The Government loan is interest free for the first 5 years of the cost of the new build home.
-After 5 years your client will have to pay the interest on the Equity Loan (except in Scotland).
-A local Help to Buy agent arranges the Equity Loan directly with your client.
+- The Government loan is interest free for the first 5 years.
+After 5 years your client will have to pay the interest on the Equity Loan.
+A local Help to Buy agent arranges the equity loan directly with your client

 - Clients must be purchasing for their own occupation

 - Applicants must not own any other property at the time of purchasing

 - Application is keyed under the Shared Equity scheme.

 For more information you can visit the Help to Buy Wales scheme website.

 This scheme was launched on 1 December 2015 and helps first time buyers save for their mortgage deposit.
 You can no longer open a new Help to Buy ISA but you can pay into these ISAs until November 2029 and can claim the 25% bonus until November 2030.
 The Government will provide a 25% bonus on the amount saved in the Help to Buy: ISA provided certain criteria are met.
 Full details are available from UKAR who administer the scheme, and some of the eligibility rules which affect mortgage clients are: